 The association blames owners for their dogs’ increasing “humanization” by feeding them too many unhealthy foods and treats and failing to exercise them sufficiently.

 However, if your Golden Retriever doesn’t eat for two days, then it’s time to visit the vet, as typically, your dog won’t stop eating for this long unless something is wrong.
-Your duty as a responsible pet owner is to establish why your Golden Retriever won’t eat and then make the appropriate changes.

 Let’s take a look at the main reasons why your Golden Retriever could have lost his appetite:

-1. Bored with his Current Food
+1. Bored With His Current Food

 To investigate whether your dog is bored with his current food, we must first understand how dogs taste and smell.